any-docs/css/content/reference/values/anchor-size/index.md

 }
 ```

-This rule sizes the positioned element's inline size to 4 times the anchor element's inline size, with the multiplication being done inside a {{cssxref("calc()")}} function:
+This rule sizes the positioned element's inline size to 4 times the anchor element's inline size, with the multiplication being done inside a `calc()` function:

 ```css
 .positionedElem {